Skip to Main Content

 Multi-Jurisdiction and Cross-Border Shoots

 Ireland's 31 local authorities each handle filming permits independently.
 A production that shoots in Dublin, Wicklow, and Kerry deals with three separate councils, each with different processes and response times.
-Cross-border shoots add Northern Ireland's distinct system — different film commission (Northern Ireland Screen rather than Screen Ireland), different currency (sterling rather than euro), different permit authorities, and, post-Brexit, customs considerations for equipment moving between jurisdictions.
-Game of Thrones demonstrated the creative potential of cross-border filming but also the logistical complexity it entails.
+Cross-border shoots add Northern Ireland's distinct system — different film commission (Northern Ireland Screen rather than Screen Ireland), different currency (sterling rather than euro), different permit authorities, and, post-Brexit, customs considerations for gear moving between jurisdictions.
+Game of Thrones shown the creative potential of cross-border filming but also the logistical complexity it entails.
 A fixer with relationships on both sides of the border streamlines what would otherwise be a bureaucratic ordeal, managing dual permit applications, dual crew arrangements, and the practical realities of moving a production between two jurisdictions sharing a single island.

 Fixer vs Line Producer vs Production Coordinator